emsterdam1/anRNAlab-Protocols/Chemical-Probing/Cell-Fraction-RNA-Extraction.md

 **13** Pellet RNA precipitate at 15-20,000 x g for 10 minutes.
 Discard supernatant.

-**14.** Wash once with 75% ethanol, spin at 7,500 x g for 5 minutes, discard supernatant and air dry pellet for 5 minutes.
+**14.** Wash with 75% ethanol, spin at 7,500 x g for 5 minutes, discard supernatant and air dry pellet for 5 minutes.
 <br/>_Note: Pellets in ethanol can be stored long term at -20 °C, just remember to DNase treat._

 **15.** Resuspend in 44/88 µl of nuclease-free water in preparation for [DNase treatment](../General/TURBO-DNase.md).<br/>